-Types of Medical Malpractice Cases And Claims
+Types of Medical Malpractice Cases and Claims

-Medical malpractice may be the cause of any injury suffered at the hand of a physician, surgeon, nurse, hospital, medical laboratory, clinic, dentist, or other type of medical provider.
+Medical malpractice covers a wide variety of injuries suffered at the hand of a physician, surgeon, nurse, hospital, medical laboratory, clinic, dentist, or other type of medical provider.

 - Faulty blood transfusions

 - Failure to provide appropriate treatment

 Informed Consent and Medical Malpractice

 For most increased-risk procedures, such as organ transplants, medical professionals require patients to sign consent forms prior to surgery.
-These consent forms prove that the victims were cognizant of the inherent risks prior to their procedures.
+These consent forms prove that the patients were cognizant of the inherent risks prior to their procedures.
 However, if medical professionals provide substandard care, they are not authorized to fall back on these informed consent forms.
-For example, if a patient undergoing liposuction dies because her doctor failed to catch an infection, the doctor still can be found guilty of medical malpractice or negligence, even if the patient had signed a consent form.
+For example, if a patient undergoing liposuction dies because her doctor failed to catch an infection, the doctor can still be found guilty of medical malpractice or negligence, even if the patient had signed a consent form.
 If you signed a consent form for a medical procedure, but were injured because of your medical professional’s mistake, you may still be eligible to file a malpractice claim.